archive-for-processing/rainbow/README.md

 Main purpose of this library is to help beginners to get started with processing.
 All classes in processing library are public to be used outside of package.
 Which means food(snakeGame) can be used independently.

+### Contributing

+  - Open an issue: If you find any bug, or want any enhancement let me know in issues.
+  - Adding more classes: Right now Rainbow consists of 30-35 classes, if you can also add your own by forking and creating PR.

 ### Troubleshooting